 What starts out as employee stubbornness or rebellion leads to security risks and breaches when unauthorized software enters your network.
 Examples include employees who take brief breaks to blow off some steam by playing games, taking fun quizzes, or watching videos.

 Each download, installation, and use of this unauthorized software increases the risks of viruses and malware sneaking in through a backdoor.
-We wrote about this subject in more detail a few years ago, but a few immediate questions to ask include:
+A few immediate questions to ask include:

 - Where did this software come from?